Padishah Khatun: Reign

 Upon Gaykhatu's election in 1291, Padishah again found herself in a position of power.
 She demanded to be given the rule of Kirman as her personal fief, which her spouse agreed to.
 She imprisoned her half-brother Suyurghatmish in October 1292.
 However he managed to escape thanks to his wife Kurdujin Khatun, only to be imprisoned again.
 He was finally strangled to death on 21 August 1294.
 She was soon granted the rule of Yazd and Shabankara.
 She even meddled in Ormus politics, replacing Rukn al-Din Masud with Sayf al-Din Ayaz as the prince.

-She minted coins in Kirman with the regnal name Padishah Khatun, citing her husband the Ilkhan Gaykhatu as overlord with the title Padishah-I Jahan (Ruler of the World/Universe).
+She minted coins in Kerman with the regnal name Padishah Khatun, citing her husband the Ilkhan Gaykhatu as overlord with the title Padishah-I Jahan (Ruler of the World/Universe).

 Death

 When her husband Gaykhatu was assassinated on 21 March 1295, Padishah was thrown into a difficult position.
 She was immediately imprisoned on orders of Kurdujin Khatun and Shah Alam - Suyurghatmish's widow and daughter.
 She was strangled to death on her way to Baydu's court in Kushk-e Zar in June/July 1295.
-She was buried in Gubba-i Sabz Mausoleum as her mother during reign of Muzaffar al-Din Mohammad.
+She was buried in Gonbad-e Sabz Mausoleum as her mother during reign of Muzaffar al-Din Mohammad.